Good ACT Scores

 ACT Writing Test (Essay) Scoring

 The ACT features an optional 40-minute writing test, which consists of writing one essay based on the given prompt.
 While not required by schools, the ACT writing test is recommended to showcase your writing abilities.
-Your score on the writing test does not affect your subject area scores or your composite score.
-Your English Language Arts (ELA) score will range from 2 (lowest) to 12 (highest) and will be reported separately from your composite ACT score.
-The four domain scores (Ideas and Analysis, Development and Support, Organization, and Language Use and Conventions) will also range from 2 to 12.
-The subject-level ELA score will be the rounded average of the domain scored.
+Your score on the writing test does not affect your composite score.
+Your Writing score will range from 2 (lowest) to 12 (highest).
+The Writing score is the average of your four domain scores for Writing (Ideas and Analysis, Development and Support, Organization, and Language Use & Conventions).
 Note that an image of your ACT essay will be available to the schools you send your scores to.

 ACT Superscore